GMark1974/hello-world/README.md

 # hello-world
-this is my kn ow nothing phase
+this is my know nothing phase